ilya-murzinov/ilya-murzinov.github.io/_posts/2015-03-03-spring-boot-jboss.markdown

 }
 {% endhighlight %}

-You can see the whole project [here](https://github.com/ilya-murzinov/spring-boot-jboss/tree/master/spring-boot-jboss-initial).
+You can see the entire project [here](https://github.com/ilya-murzinov/spring-boot-jboss/tree/master/spring-boot-jboss-initial).

 Ok, let's build it and run on Tomcat 7: